jamesoff/www-jamesoff-net/_posts/2016-01-07-jekyll-continuous-deployment.markdown

 ### High-level overview

-My webhost limited SSH connections to a few trusted hosts, so I could have set up Travis to do SSH-based deployment via a jump host.
+My webhost limits SSH connections to a few trusted hosts, so I could have set up Travis to do SSH-based deployment via a jump host.
 However, I decided to get Travis to put the deployable site somewhere and then poke the server to fetch it.
 Travis deploys the built `_site` folder to an S3 bucket, and then I use the webhook notification method to kick off a script on the server.
 The script downloads the S3 bucket to a temporary folder, and then swaps symlinks around to point the webserver at the new version.
 Both the Travis build and my script send notifications to a Slack instance for me to keep an eye on things.

 ### Travis config